 These tests may include the use of imaging such as ultrasound, MRI, CT scan, or several other common types of diagnostic tools.

-Schedule an appointment today with our specialists at the John Wayne Cancer Institute this Pancreatic Cancer Awareness Month.
+Submit an online appointment request or call 310-449-5206 to request an appointment with our specialists at the John Wayne Cancer Institute this Pancreatic Cancer Awareness Month.
 We offer an internationally recognized comprehensive program that includes minimally invasive surgery and personalized care.